Connect with us

 Source

-Perodua Myvi has become one of the most well-known cars in Malaysia ever since its launch in 2005.
-Before that, sedans were dominating the market but the arrival of the Perodua Myvi hatchback sparked a huge interest in the novel design.
-Perhaps it filled a gap in the market at the time as something in between a sedan and compact car that is easy to drive and still has enough space in the back for comfort.
+Since its launch in 2005, the Perodua Myvi hatchback sparked a huge interest in the novel design – making it one of the most popular cars in Malaysia Perhaps this was down to filling a gap in the market at the time as something in between a sedan and compact car that is easy to drive and still has enough space in the back for comfort.

-At RM46,500, the Perodua Myvi 1.3L G comes equipped with a D-CVT transmission and Dual VVT-i engine with 121 nm.
+At RM46,500, the Perodua Myvi 1.3L G comes equipped with a D-CVT transmission and Dual VVT-i engine with 121 nm of maximum torque.
 Perodua Myvi 1.3L G owners will get features such as LED headlamps, Vehicle Stability Control (VSC), Hill Start Assist, smart entry, eco idle stop system, auto-lock and unlocking door, and four front as well as side airbags.

 Read Also: Cheapest Cars That You Can Buy In Singapore